-Although CCTV can have a range of uses, the primary function is to provide security or surveillance to an area, business, or home.
+Although CCTV can have a range of uses, the primary function is to provide security, continuous remote monitoring or surveillance to an area, business, or home.

 In recent years we have seen a large uptick in private CCTV systems at private residences and properties.
 There are a number of reasons for this which we will cover broadly in our next section.

 As with anything in the security realm, everyone will have their own reasons for setting up a system, but the overarching factor is to provide visibility to an area.

 Deterrent – installing CCTV at your premises will instantly provide additional security in the form of a burglar deterrent.
 Criminals do not want to get caught so will often look for easy targets and seeing a CCTV camera automatically increases the risk for them.

 Increased Visibility – with CCTV at your premises you will be able to have additional sightlines to see what is happening and provide extra protection for certain high-risk areas, such as stock rooms, tills, safes, and more.

 Lowers Internal Threats – creating a safe workspace for everyone is important, as is protecting your business inside and out.

 Having a CCTV system in place will reduce the likelihood of internal threats, such as workers stealing or tipping off criminals.